vitorpamplona/react-native-ble-advertiser/README.md

 ### Setting up the iOS Project

-On the plist file, include:
+On your plist file, include:
 ```xml
 	<key>NSLocationWhenInUseUsageDescription</key>
 	<string>We log your location to allow comparisons with other user's locations in a privacy-preserving way.</string>